-The use of non-deadly weaponry often assumes that Level 3 force has been tried.
+The use of non-deadly weaponry often assumes that Level 3 force has been tried and applied.

 There are several non-deadly weapons at the officer’s disposal:

-All three non-deadly weapons are important tools for the police officer, not just to defend themselves but also the wider public too.
+All three non-deadly weapons are important tools for the police officer, not just to defend themselves but also to defend the wider public, too.

 The final stage of the force continuum is, of course, lethal force.

-Lethal force is warranted in cases where all other means have been exhausted, or that an immediate threat to the life of the officer and/or members of the public has presented itself.
+Lethal force is warranted in cases where all other means have been exhausted, or that an imminent threat to the life of the officer and/or members of the public has become present.

-In these situations, police officers must decisively act.
-However, as the most lethal part of the force continuum, it also carries with it the greatest responsibility.
-Too often in the news, we hear of situations in which lethal force has been abused; how that level of force was not justified in the context in which it was used.
+In these situations, police officers must act decisively.
+However, as the most lethal phase of the force continuum, it also carries with it the greatest responsibility.
+Too often in the news, we hear of situations in which lethal force has been abused or misused; how that level of force was not justified in the context in which it was used.

 The force continuum is an important scale used in law enforcement.

 As part of your police officer exam, candidates are expected to have a thorough knowledge of the force continuum.
-The oral board test, for instance, examines your capacity to handle situational problems.
+The oral board exam examines your ability to handle situational, dynamic-style problems.
 You are presented with a set of facts and asked how you would respond.
 The panel will follow up on your answers and will alter the situation depending on how you act.
 You need to think quick, but under calm – and ensure that your responses are always proportionate and in-tune with the best available evidence.